 - Recording Reflections – Helping participants appreciate the importance of recording information and giving them a structure and framework for approaching this.

-- Summary Activity – An activity that helps pull all of the learning together and reminds participants of the elements they have covered throughout the day.
+- Summary Activity – An activity that helps pull all the learning together and reminds participants of the elements they have covered throughout the day.

 Who should attend